 SCREEN: Show the control software startup screen on the computer.

-Enable Bluetooth on the computer and in the control software, select USE Wi-Fi Devices to begin the connection process [1].
+Enable WiFi on the computer and in the control software, select USE Wi-Fi Devices to begin the connection process [1].
 When the device’s MAC (mack) address appears in the list, select the device [2].

-SCREEN: Show computer’s Bluetooth being enabled then select USE Wi-Fi Devices.
+SCREEN: Show computer’s WiFi being enabled then select USE Wi-Fi Devices.

 SCREEN: Show the list with device’s MAC address appearing and being clicked.

-In the UseNoise Filter setting of the control software select 50 Hz (Hertz) to eliminate electrical interference [1].
+In the Line Noise Filter setting of the control software select 50 Hz (Hertz) to eliminate electrical interference [1].
 Then click the Use This Device button in the bottom of the settings panel to establish a connection with the device [2].

-SCREEN: Show Use Noise Filter setting and selection of 50 Hertz.
+SCREEN: Show Line Noise Filter setting and selection of 50 Hertz.

 SCREEN: Show button click and device connection being confirmed.